| Disposition of Section 197 Intangibles

 and experimental costs ratably over a 10-year period beginning with the tax year in which

+you incurred the costs.
 For more information on the optional write-off method, see Internal Revenue Code

+section 59(e).
 Costs you can amortize.
 You can amortize costs chargeable to a

 capital account if you meet both the following requirements.

+You paid or incurred the costs in your trade or business.
+You are not deducting the costs currently.
 How to make the choice.
 To choose to amortize research and

 experimental costs, enter your deduction in Part VI of Form 4562 and attach it to your